intermine/im-docs/docs/database/data-sources/custom/index.rst

   db.sourcename.driver=com.mysql.jdbc.Driver
   db.sourcename.platform=MySQL

-The db value has to match the '''source.db.name''' in your project XML entry, for example:
+The db value has to match the `source.db.name` in your project XML entry, for example:

 .. code-block:: xml